-The UCGHI Student Ambassador Program with the WHGE COE will have the opportunity to engage with CHAT to conduct outreach to student programs and healthcare providers to share information about the project as well as information about the telehealth model for abortion care, highlighting existing services.
+The UCGHI Student Ambassador Program with the CGHJ will have the opportunity to engage with CHAT to conduct outreach to student programs and healthcare providers to share information about the project as well as information about the telehealth model for abortion care, highlighting existing services.
 Student Ambassadors will primarily be working on:

 The development of creative materials: posters, informational graphics and/or videos

 Building connections with potential patients at campus clinics/health centers or other primary care providers through direct communication and social media